Dr. Scott Atlas resigns as special adviser to Trump on coronavirus

 Atlas also touted Operation Warp Speed, and the team that “delivered on our promised timelines for new drugs and vaccines.”

-“I congratulate you for your vision, and also congratulate the many who did the employ work—we know who they are, even though their names are not those familiar to the public,” Atlas wrote.
+“I congratulate you for your vision, and also congratulate the many who did the exemplory work—we know who they are, even though their names are not those familiar to the public,” Atlas wrote.

 Atlas went on to wish the best to the incoming Biden Administration.